POUSADA UACARI - RDS MAMIRAUÁ

 It does not include: Air pass Manaus-Tefé-Manaus, hotel and other expenses in Tefé, other expenses in Mamirauá (cooling and alcoholic drinks, handcrafts, books, etc...), any travel insurance, and anything else not mentioned as included.

-The Cancellation cases will be analyzed and fee charged as following:
+Cancellation have to be request by e-mail to amazon@viverde.tur.br, and the cases will be analyzed and fee charged as following:

 - More than 31 days BEFORE check-in, 25% of total OR 100% to be used in another reservation within 18 months.